bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="slider left position = leftPosition." />
 </p>

-If we look at this, you&apos;ll notice this line is the same as this line, and if I set the counter to zero, I don&apos;t need to explicitly set left position to zero because this will do the same thing.
+<p>If we look at this, you&apos;ll notice this line is the same as this line, and
+if I set the counter to zero, I don&apos;t need to explicitly set left position to zero because this will do the same thing.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 398. if counter = slidecount, then...
 (238) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">